spatialos/UnrealGDK/SpatialGDK/Documentation/content/command-line-arguments.md

 <%(TOC)%>
 # Command line arguments

 In the SpatialOS GDK for Unreal, you can use [command line arguments](https://docs.unrealengine.com/en-us/Programming/Basics/CommandLineArguments) to customize how the GDK runs.
-For example, you can specify how a worker instance connects to a SpatialOS deployment or choose which [network stack](https://docs.improbable.io/reference/13.7/shared/worker-configuration/network-configuration#choosing-a-network-stack) that a worker instance uses to communicate with the SpatialOS [Runtime](https://docs.improbable.io/reference/13.7/shared/glossary#the-runtime).
+For example, you can specify how a worker instance connects to a [deployment]({{urlRoot}}/content/glossary#deployment) or choose which [network stack](https://docs.improbable.io/reference/13.7/shared/worker-configuration/network-configuration#choosing-a-network-stack) that a worker instance uses to communicate with the SpatialOS [Runtime](https://docs.improbable.io/reference/13.7/shared/glossary#the-runtime).

 ## Connection arguments

-You can select one of the following ways to connect a worker instance to a SpatialOS deployment:
+You can select one of the following ways to connect a worker instance to a deployment:

  * Using [Receptionist]({{urlRoot}}/content/map-travel#using-receptionist) to connect a client-worker or server-worker instance to a local or cloud deployment.
  * Using [Locator]({{urlRoot}}/content/map-travel#using-locator) to connect a client-worker instance to cloud deployment.